CiscoGalvan/CiscoGalvan.github.io/AboutMe.md

 		<header class="major">
 			<h2>Introduction</h2>
 		</header>
 		<p>Hi!
-I’m Francisco Miguel, a passionate game developer driven by a love for video games since I was a child.Been involved in the videogames industry has always been my goal for years and to achieve that goal I had to leave my hometown Barbate, which is a small city in the south of Spain, in order to studying in Universidad Complutense de Madrid</p>
+I’m Francisco Miguel, a passionate game developer driven by a love for video games since I was a child.
+Been involved in the videogames industry has always been my goal for years and to achieve that goal I had to leave my hometown Barbate, which is a small city in the south of Spain, in order to studying in Universidad Complutense de Madrid</p>
 	</div>
 </section>